wetw0rk/Sickle/README.md

 - pip3 install -r requirements.txt
 - python3 setup.py install

 If you don't compile your shellcode in NASM I have added an "[objdump2shellcode](https://github.com/wetw0rk/objdump2shellcode)" like function.
 Although I recommend using NASM for a streamline experience.
-If you use [Black Arch Linux](https://blackarch.org/index.html) Sickle comes pre-installed. (previously known as objdump2shellcode):

 ```sh
 root@kali:~# sickle -h